Last Updated on January 26, 2023 by Mark Norman

 Venues make money through the sale of event tickets, food, drink, merchandise and venue hire.
 Additional sources of income include sponsorship or VIP experiences

 I was a venue manager for over ten years, there is plenty to be said for the profession, it can be extremely rewarding, but you have to have your wits about you to make sure that your venue can make money and a profit.
+It is true that sometimes venues can be free (see my other post on this), but there are many other ways that event venues can make money.

 Venues can host many different types of events such as music concerts, weddings, conferences, art exhibitions and many more.
 Broadly a venue will fall into one of these groups: